 We believe there is one divine being who has existed eternally.
 He exists and reveals himself to man in three distinct, equally divine persons – Father, Son, and Holy Spirit.
 While we cannot fully comprehend his divine nature, it is possible for people to know him.
 At the beginning of time, God created the entire universe and all its creatures.
 He continues to exercise his supreme power to sustain his creation.
 Throughout history, he has expressed his desire to be our God and have a personal, eternal relationship with us.
 We believe that God loves us and wants what is best for us.

 We believe that Jesus is the eternal divine son of God.
 He chose voluntarily to be made in human likeness and was conceived by the Holy Spirit and born of a virgin.
 Although he lived a sinless life, he allowed himself to be executed by crucifixion.
 His death paid the penalty for the offenses of mankind against God.
 However, as prophesied, he rose from the dead three days after his execution.
 After appearing to witnesses on a number of occasions for forty days, he ascended into heaven where he now serves as the mediator between God and man.
 We believe, that at the end of time, he will again visibly return to Earth to complete his eternal plan.

-God created mankind to live in relationship with him.
+God created mankind to live in a relationship with him.
 However, the first man and woman were deceived by Satan.
-They rebelled and chose to be wrongfully independent from God.
+They rebelled and chose to be wrongfully independent of God.
 Their decision alienated them from God.
 Every human being since that time has suffered the consequences of that rebellion.
 We all fail to please God and are open to Satan’s deception.
-Our failure to please God, unless a relationship is re-established with him, results in condemnation under God’s judgement and would cause us to spend eternity in hell.
-Furthermore, there is nothing we can do on our own to reestablish our relationship with God.
+Our failure to please God, unless a relationship is re-established with Him, results in condemnation under God’s judgment and would cause us to spend eternity in hell.
+Furthermore, there is nothing we can do on our own to re-establish our relationship with God.